 HD-1 Setup: The HD-1 dialer in this system is a standard Ethernet device and requires 802.3af Class 1 PoE.
 The default network configuration of HD-1 units is DHCP, so if there is no DHCP server on the Tesira network the units will revert to link local addressing (169.254.xxx.xxx, netmask 255.255.0.0) schemes.
 The HD-1 will display "Waiting for Configuration..." on the screen until a configuration file has been loaded to the Server associating it by its Device ID.
 The Device ID of the HD-1 is used to associate the block with the physical HD-1, it needs to be set in 2 places: the HD-1 processing block and in the HD-1 hardware.
 The HD-1 must be associated with a specific telco card in the software.
 The HD-1 and telco card will then share an identification number seen at the bottom right corner of the blocks.
 It is also important to note that the buttons on the HD-1 have fixed functionality and cannot be programmed in the software to perform specific functions.
 The complete HD-1 configuration article can be found here.

-Control System Integration: The example Tesira configuration file for this application file has been setup to allow third-party control systems to easily control the Tesira system.
+Control System Integration: The example Tesira configuration file for this application has been set up to allow third-party control systems to easily control the Tesira system.
 There are control points for Dialing, Level, Mute, and Mic Logic already in place to allow for you to use as it as-is, or add to as needed to suit the needs of the client.
 Control points within the file have been noted with an additional text box showing their default instance ID tag.
 These tags can be changed as needed to suit the programmer workflow or standardization.